coreos/docs/launching-containers/launching/getting-started-with-systemd/index.md

 ## Unit Variables

-If our last example we had to hardcode our IP address when we announced our container in etcd.
+In our last example we had to hardcode our IP address when we announced our container in etcd.
 That's not scalable and systemd has a few variables built in to help us out.
 Here's a few of the most useful:

 | Variable | Meaning | Description |
 |----------|---------|-------------|